kubernetes/kubernetes/docs/devel/README.md

-# Developing Kubernetes
+# Developing LMKTFY

-Docs in this directory relate to developing Kubernetes.
+Docs in this directory relate to developing LMKTFY.

 * **On Collaborative Development** ([collab.md](collab.md)): info on pull requests and code reviews.